CharlieJT/Recipes/README.md

     it doesn't take up too much space & so it can still be seen by the user.

-    - **Active pages -** When either the Home, List of Recipes or Create Page is active, depending on whichever it is, The navbar on desktop displays a white underline underneath the corrisponding page.
+    - **Active pages -** When either the Home, List of Recipes or Create Page is active, depending on whichever it is, The navbar on desktop displays a white underline underneath the corresponding page.
 On mobile, it colours the background of the corresponding page to grey & in the footer, the corresponding text will be grey, which will only work if one of those pages is active.